aybabtme/blog/source/_posts/2012-12-10-uottawa-at-cusec-in-numbers.markdown

 If you didn't get your ticket at this time, fear no more.
-I'll try to get more funding this Winter (I applied for the Fall's funding round, I'll apply again but for the Winter round).
+I'll try to get more funding this Winter (I applied for the Fall's funding round, I'll apply again for the Winter round).

-In the mean time, here are some numbers about our delegation, as it is right NOW (the graphs are interactive, so they'll update as we go forward and the time continuum - or are we going _forward_?? dun dun dun).
+In the mean time, here are some numbers about our delegation, as it is right NOW (the graphs are interactive, so they'll update as we go forward in the time continuum - or are we going _forward_?? dun dun dun).